Inspired by Arthur Schnitzler’s scandalous drama Reigen and Chantal Akerman’s famous film Toute une Nuit, the viewer witnesses a modern cycle of love.

 The film portrays fleeting moments of happiness and disappointment: a young woman talks about her non-binary existence.
-We observe another woman who, after long years of marriage, finally leaves her home to embark on her first romantic adventure in a hotel room with a “blind date”.
+We observe another woman who, after many years of marriage, finally leaves her home to embark on her first romantic adventure in a hotel room with a “blind date.”
 This is followed by a drunken drive home for a couple, whose nighttime outing ends in a dark landscape.
 To be continued!

 #Love